srayhit/CICD-for-Machine-Learning/README.md

 # CICD-for-Machine-Learning

-A repository to automate training, evaluation and deploying models Github Actions.
+A repository to automate training, evaluation and deploying models using Github Actions.